jameshanlon/jameshanlon.github.io/content/hex-processor.md

-A hardware implementation of the Hex processor is written in System Verilog, [``processor.sv``](https://github.com/jameshanlon/hex-processor/blob/master/verilog/processor.sv), in 150 lines.
+A hardware implementation of the Hex processor is written in System Verilog, [``processor.sv``](https://github.com/jameshanlon/hex-processor/blob/master/verilog/processor.sv), in just 150 lines.
 This implementation is single cycle in that all elements of instruction execution (ie instruction fetch from memory, decode, instruction memory access and state writeback) are completed in that time.
 A separate memory module,